ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ## {'p1': {'x': 10, 'y': 4}, 'p2': {'x': 16, 'y': 8}}]}]}
 ```

-Notice how quickly we produce a complicated type like `Image`.
+Notice how easily we produce a sophisticated type like `Image`.
 Now you can see the difference: `__dict__` recursively produces the `repr()`s of all the components,
 while `asdict()` creates `dict`s and `list`s as you would need for a JSON representation.